Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 o.a.r.listeners.JobLifecycleListener     : Current Status: COMPLETED
 ```

 Once the command has completed, metadata and permissions from the out-of-the-box Repository nodes will be indexed in the Elasticsearch server.
-Additionally, the Alfresco Elasticsearch Connector Live Indexer will add existing content and also the new metadata and content when nodes are created, updated or deleted.
+Additionally, the Alfresco Elasticsearch Connector Live Indexer will add existing content and also the new metadata, permissions and content when nodes are created, updated or deleted.

 ## Existing Repository